tjthejuggler/JuggleHub/Notes/tier1_dataset_creation/my_camera_settings_notes.md

 35exp_100gain, 30fps, medium-high lights on, led off - very little blur, skeleton should be fine, quite bright, can see colors fine

 12exp_20gain, 30fps, medium-high lights on, led off - no blur, skeleton should be fine, barely slightly dark, can see colors fine

+2025-09-15 12:06:22

+20exp_50gain, 30fps, medium lights on, led off - slight blur, skeleton should be fine, barely slightly dark, can see colors fine

 needs fixed:
 025-09-06 21:13:45,819 - DEBUG - Received raw data: 136097 bytes